What is the Best Detail Sander? (For Small Spaces & Corners) (2023)

 Cost and Warranty

-Typically, sanders can range from $15 to $300.
-However, depending on the unit’s build quality and features, it can go more than that.
 As for warranties, brand new models will come with 2 to 5-year policies.
 Don’t forget to check the terms and conditions to know what your perks are.

 Safety Tips

 Although these tools don’t have blades, they can still cause harm when not used properly.
-So if you can, we highly suggest reading the safety section of your user manual and the instructions on how to use sanders.
+So if you can, I highly suggest reading the safety section of your user manual and the instructions on how to use sanders.
 On top of that, don’t forget to wear safety gear.

 FAQ